 If a pupil develops one or more of the main coronavirus symptoms described above, only they should be tested.
 There is no need for their households to have a test, unless they are also symptomatic.
-As schools and colleges across England return, pupils and students may feel unwell for example with a sore throat, stomach upset or a headache.
-These pupils and students don’t need to book a test but may need to stay off school and seek medical advice through their GP or pharmacist as usual.
+Pupils may feel unwell for example with a sore throat, stomach upset or a headache.
+These pupils don’t need to book a test but may need to stay off school and seek medical advice through their GP or pharmacist as usual.

 Please help us to help everyone, by ensuring that your child does not attend school while they are awaiting test outcomes.
 Should you have difficulty accessing a test and your child has any of the symptoms listed above, please keep them at home and inform the school who will advise on appropriate next steps.
 We will continue to work with parents ensuring that the safety of everyone in our ALP community is paramount.

 Please contact school for information about access to lateral flow tests for families

 Drop off and Pick up times are staggered and parents are required to be on time and at the right location in order to avoid mixing “bubbles”.
 Social distancing markings and one-way systems are clearly signposted to help adults to socially distance.
 School staff are available (and clearly visible in their high-viz vests) to support.

 Unfortunately your child’s teacher will be unable to chat to you at pick up and drop off times in order to maintain the integrity of the classroom bubbles.
 If you would like to speak to your child’s teacher please contact the school office who will be more than happy to arrange this for you.